neo4j/cypher-editor/docs/generated/export/cypher-codemirror.editorapi.md

 ## EditorApi interface

-This is the EditorApi which wraps all of the interaction with the cypher editor
+This is the EditorApi interface which wraps all of the interaction with the cypher editor

 <b>Signature:</b>

 ```typescript
 export interface EditorApi
 ```

+### Remarks:

+An instance of this interface is returned by the [createCypherEditor](./cypher-codemirror.createcyphereditor.md) function

 ---